 A massive fire covering about 4,200 hectares of land had broken out at Tesso Nilo, a precious swathe of rainforest in the heart of Riau, not far from Singapore.
 Of which some were repeatedly burnt.

 A quick check-in with our colleagues in Indonesia revealed that the cause of the fire was still unknown.
-But here came the horror: The fire was getting dangerously close to WWF’s forest restoration site and our Flying Elephant Squad (FES) camp.
+But here came the horror: The fire was getting dangerously close to our forest restoration site and the Flying Elephant Squad (FES) camp.

 [ FIND OUT HOW YOU CAN HELP US STOP THE FIRE HERE ]

-To save Tesso Nilo, the team acted swiftly with a two-pronged approach: Creating a barricade to prevent the fire from spreading to the camp and relocating the elephants to a safe area.
+To save Tesso Nilo, a two-pronged approach was produced: creating a barricade to prevent the fire from spreading to the camp and relocating the elephants to a safe area.
 This was 500 metres away from the camp.

-Formed with rescued elephants from conflict areas, Tesso Nilo Flying Elephant Squad (FES) was set up by WWF and the Conservation Authority of Riau to reduce human-elephant conflict.
-WWF had also started the forest restoration initiative which was essential in eliminating illegal logging practices and forest fires to protect the natural habitat of Asian elephants.
+Formed with rescued elephants from conflict areas, Tesso Nilo Flying Elephant Squad (FES) was collaboratively set up by the Conservation Authority of Riau and WWF to reduce human-elephant conflict.
+A forest restoration initiative was also started to eliminate illegal logging practices and forest fires and protect the natural habitat of Asian elephants.

 The eight elephants in the squad and their mahouts patrol the settlement areas on the edges of the national park.

 Here is a timeline of events: